coursera/courier/index.md

 Note that the presence of the `$UnknownMember` symbol does not, by itself, guarantee that adding an a member to the a union is safe.
-In order to ensure this, one must be sure that all readers of the union handle reading the `$UnknownMember` in a backward compatible way.
-Depending on the semantic meaning of the union, this may or may not be possible, and so the backward compatibility of changes to union members should be approached with care.
+In order to ensure this, one must be sure that all readers of the union handle reading the `$UnknownMember` in a reasonable way.
+Depending on the semantic meaning of the union, this may or may not be possible, and so changes to union members should be approached with care.

 Enum Type